bjorn3/bjorn3.github.io/_posts/2021-02-01-progress-report-jan-2021.md

 #### :tada: ABI compatibility :tada:

 The biggest achievement this time is ABI compatibility with cg_llvm and C. This fixed several crashes when linking against C code.
-This also makes it possible to mix and match crates compile with cg_clif and compiled with cg_llvm.
+This also makes it possible to mix and match crates compiled with cg_clif and compiled with cg_llvm.
 This may be useful for game development by compiling the game engine using cg_llvm with optimizations enabled for runtime performance and then compiling the game logic using cg_clif for incremental compilation time.

 There is currently no easy way to mix codegen backends for different crates, but I do have a cargo PR open that would allow it.
 I do not expect it to land as is, but I hope something like it will be merged.